What is PTZ?

 The very best solution to test your camera calibration is if you have a physical controller for your PTZ cameras.
 Using a mixture of Joystick movement with saved camera positions, which has proper time for movement.

-In case you dont have a physical controller, you can achieve the same with a PTZ camera controlling software like the NDI tools/ NDI monitor.
+In case you don't have a physical controller, you can achieve the same with a PTZ camera controlling software like the NDI tools/ NDI monitor.

-Best Practice for PTZ testing
+Best Practices for PTZ testing

 - Recorded States